A guide to our resolution service

 This is the stage where the tenant is asked to explain their understanding of the claim and provide evidence.
 The landlord will also be asked to explain their case to us and provide evidence to support their claim.

-We have created evidence checklists for agents and landlords and a separate checklist for tenants to help you understand what evidence will be important.
+We have created evidence checklists for agents and landlords and a separate checklist for tenants to help you understand what evidence will be important and most relevant.

-Both parties have the opportunity to see each other’s evidence and make comments, within the given time.
+Both parties can see each other’s evidence and make comments, within the given time.

 • Step 3 – Early resolution

-In some situations, we may decide to get in touch with you and try to resolve the case early, before sending it to adjudication.
+In some situations, our resolution team will get in touch to discuss your case and look to resolve it early, or send it to an adjudicator.
 In our experience, where landlords and tenants are open to our knowledge and independent recommendations, a quick and mutual settlement can often be reached.

 Where a case is reviewed by an independent adjudicator, a final and binding decision will be made and sent to both parties.
-The money will then be distributed in line with the decision, which can take 28 days to make.
+This can take up to 28 days to make and the money will then be distributed in line with the decision.

 You do not have to use our free ADR service and disputes can also be settled through the courts.

-At Step 1, when raising a dispute, you will be asked to choose ADR or court.
-The other party will be informed if the court option has been chosen and we will then only distribute the disputed amount in line with a court order.
+At Step 1, when raising a resolution, you will be asked to choose formal resolution or court.
+The other party will be informed if the court option has been chosen.
+We will then only unresolved the disputed amount in line with a court order.
+Once we receive the court order, the unresolved amount will be distributed.

-Where either party chooses the court option, they will have six months, from when the dispute is accepted, to provide proof that court proceedings have been started.
-If no proof is provided within this time, then we may pay the disputed amount to the other party.
+Where either party chooses the court option, they will have six months, from when the case is received, to provide proof that court proceedings have been started.
+If no proof is provided within this time, then we may pay the unresolved amount to the other party.

 What do you need to think about when preparing your evidence?